adamralph/bau/CONTRIBUTING.md

 ## Preparation

 Before starting work on a *functional* change, i.e. a new feature, a change to an existing feature or a bug, please ensure an [issue](https://github.com/bau-build/bau/issues/) has been raised.
+If not, go ahead and raise one.
 Indicate your intention to work on the issue by writing a comment against it.
 This will prevent duplication of effort.
 If the change is non-trivial, it's usually best to propose a design in the issue comments.

 It is **not** necessary to raise an issue for non-functional changes, e.g. refactoring, adding tests, reformatting code, documentation, updating packages, etc.